AndrewHaward2310/vault_workspace/ubuntu_vault/3 - Zettenkasten/C - Main notes/HOW TO USE THE COMPARATIVE FORM IN IELTS WRITING TASK 1.md

 Ability to do job better is a more common driving force than personal development in the figure examining the reasons for choosing MBA degrees, at 15% for the former and 12% for the later

+15% of interviewees deem ability to do job better to be their reasons for choosing MBA degree, higher than the percentage of MBA graduates for the reasons of personal development by 3%